 I have just finished my first ever InterRail trip, which was a 22-day trip with an InterRail Flexi Global Pass.

-At first, I was confused because it seemed complex and difficult to understand.
-However, like with everything in life, experience changed that and I got used to using it very quickly.
+At first, I was confused about how to use this Europe train pass because it seemed complex and difficult to understand.
+However, like with everything in life, experience changed that, and I got used to the inrail routes very quickly.